devendor/c302ca/README.rst

 7. Install selecting the paritions you just setup for /boot / swap /home and UEFI.
 8. next next finish wait continue instead of rebooting.
 9. Capture some info on your filesystem layout in case you need it. 'lsblk -f /dev/mmcblk0' captured in a picture with your phone should do.
-10. Do a df.
+10. Do a 'df'.
 I forget if target is still mounted at this point.
 If it isn't, you can mount it with something like.

    .. code-block:: shell

        mount /dev/mapper/vg0-slash /somepath
        mount /dev/mmcblk0p2 /somepath/boot
        mount /dev/mmcblk0p1 /somepath/efi
        chroot /somepath
        mount -t udevtmpfs udev /dev
        mount -t devpts devpts /dev/pts
        mount -t proc proc /proc
        mount -t sysfs sysfs /sys

 11. Try to install a bootloader.
 Is it just me, or do you also resent `RMS`_ for putting out man pages refering you to info pages because he's obsessed with emacs?